QQism/chi/README.rst

 chi
 ===

-A restructuredtext compiler which generates HTML content Clojure/ClojureScript/JavaScript
+A restructuredtext compiler which generates HTML content for JavsScript, ClojureScript, and Clojure

 Usage
 -----